310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Tomoya %}
-I just got something against it a bit, like any guy would… But I’m part of the Theater Club, so I’m supposed to take on any role without complaining.
+I just got something against it a bit, like any guy normally would… But I’m part of the Drama Club, so I’m supposed to take on any role without complaining.

-Still.. whenever I get pushed into doing something I don’t wanna do, I start to feel kinda worthless… I don’t like it.
+Still… whenever I get pushed into doing something I don’t wanna do, it makes me feel like I'm being told that I'm worthless… I don’t like it.

 But eh, I know I’m just being a typical teenager by acting like this.
 {% endbubble %}

 {% bubble Hajime %}
-Hehe, we *are* highschool students, after all.
-We can’t keep letting our parents do our work for us.
+Heheh, we *are* high school students, after all.
+We can’t keep wearing the clothes our parents choose for us.

-The expert we take reference from is completely fine with crossdressing, but I’m not sure if just copying everything he does is the best choice.
+The expert we take reference from is completely fine with crossdressing, but…

+I’m not sure if just copying everything he does is the best choice.

-And, like I learned in my pair lesson with Tori-kun, there are lots of different ways to be cute.
+And, like I learned in my pair lesson with Tori-kun, there are a lot of different ways to be cute.

-I think we should aim for our own kind of cute.
+I think we should aim for our very own kind of cute.
 The cute that suits us.

 But for now, we have to focus on the Halloween Party.